Overview

 Figure 9: Modal split of inland freight traffic

-Source: ODYSSEEEnergy consumption of transport increased by around 45% from 2000 to 2021.
-Energy consumption is mainly driven by the increase of the activity, slightly compensated by the energy savings.
-Modal shift and other drivers also participate to a higher energy consumption.
+Source: ODYSSEEEnergy consumption of transport increased by around 51% from 2000 to 2022.
+Energy consumption growth was mainly driven by the increase in passenger and goods traffic (“activity”), slightly compensated by energy savings.
+Other drivers also participated to a higher energy consumption.

 Figure 10: Main drivers of the energy consumption variation in transport